peanutbutterandcrackers/chiyoko/README.md

 Dependencies, Platform and Usage:
     This script works only on Linux.
 If you're using Windows or Mac, and want to use it, just live boot a Linux Distro and run this script.
-This one is your best bet: https://linuxmint.com/download.php (Linux Mint 18.1 XFCE), as it with all the dependencies pre-installed and you can run this script with a simple command:
+This one is your best bet: https://linuxmint.com/download.php (Linux Mint 18.1 XFCE), as it comes with all the dependencies pre-installed and you can run this script with this simple command:
              $ python3 chiyoko.py SOURCE DESTINATION -I -V

     Dependencies: